Rock the Stock: This Trend is NOT Your Friend

 Quick Summary of Rock the Stock

-Pros: Rock the Stock is thankfully free of fake testimonials, pop-ups and other detritus you'd normally see with scam software.
+The Good: Rock the Stock is thankfully free of fake testimonials, pop-ups and other detritus you'd normally see with scam software.

-Cons: The software must be downloaded to your computer and is highly likely to come packaged with spyware.
+The Bad: The software must be downloaded to your computer and is highly likely to come packaged with spyware.
 The recommended brokers are well-known to add bonus money to your initial deposit, making it impossible for you to withdraw your original funds.

-Our Recommendation: Don't bother with this binary options scam that puts you at risk of hurting your computer.
+The Bottom Line: Don't bother with this binary options scam that puts you at risk of hurting your computer.
 Learn how to build a real business instead.

 Some binary options scams are very transparent: You can easily find out that the successful “traders” are actually Fiverr actors, or that the software security seals lead nowhere and are completely fake.